pabloespinosa12/Todo-List-MERN/README.md

 ### Web application based on 'to-do' lists.
 You will be able to Create, Read, Update and Delete (CRUD) your to-do tasks.
 It´s developed using MERN-Stack (which stands for MongoDB, Express.js, React & Node.js).
-Todo list application developed using MERN-Stack (which stands for: MongoDB, Express.js React & Node.js).

 ### How to use it?